3mdeb/blog.3mdeb.com/source/_posts/2017-07-22-robot-framework-as-embedded-systems-validation-framework.markdown

 telnet localhost 13542
 ```

-After refreshing you screen with `<CTRL>-L` you should see boot menu:
+After refreshing your screen with `<CTRL>-L` you should see boot menu:

 <a class="fancybox" rel="group" href="/assets/images/pxe_server_menu.png"><img src="/assets/images/pxe_server_menu.png" alt="" /></a>

-More to that you can investigate in details what happen using automatically
+Moreover you can investigate in details what happened using automatically
 generated HTML page:

 <a class="fancybox" rel="group" href="/assets/images/ipxe_test_log.png"><img src="/assets/images/ipxe_test_log.png" alt="" /></a>

 ## Summary

 Why bother ?
-Firmware debugging effort consist of tons of repeatable tasks.
+Firmware debugging effort consists of tons of repeatable tasks.
 Lots of them can be automated.
 Even if debugging is finished, problem was root
 caused and fixed, we should make sure it will never return.
 That's why if we
 face hacking session with big number of debug-code-test cycle we should think